vaibhav276/public-notebook/content/book-notes/sense-of-style/window-into-the-world/index.md

+---
-# A window onto the world
+title: 'A window into the world'
+draft: true
+---

 Spoken communication is very different from written communication.
 In spoken communication, its a two-way flow of info.
 Even if its only one person speaking, there are still a lot of cues that shape it up.
 But in written communication, the writer must imagine themselves in reader's shoes and there are no cues.